thechangelog/draft/draft/ansible-docker.md

 ## Conclusion

-> Reader take-aways
+Ansible made me re-discover the joy of managing infrastructures.
+Docker gives me confidence and stability when dealing with the most important step of application development, the delivery phase.
+In combination, they are unmatched.

+To go from no server to a fully deployed Rails application in just under 12 minutes is impressive by any standard.
+To get a very basic Continuous Integration system for free and be able to preview branches side-by-side the live application, without affecting it in any way, is incredibly powerful.
+Even if this approach doesn't offer the redundancy and scalability required by a production environment, it brings it within reach of regular individuals like you and me.
+This makes me very excited, and having reached the end of the article, I can only hope that by now you share the same enthusiasm.

-I gave a talk at the January London Docker meetup on this subject, you will [find the slides on Speakerdeck](https://speakerdeck.com/gerhardlazu/ansible-and-docker-the-path-to-continuous-delivery-part-1).
+I gave a talk at the January 2014 London Docker meetup on this subject, [I have shared the slides on Speakerdeck](https://speakerdeck.com/gerhardlazu/ansible-and-docker-the-path-to-continuous-delivery-part-1).

 If you want to be updated every week of articles like this one, subscribe to [The Changelog Weekly](http://thechangelog.com/weekly/).

+Until next time, Gerhard.